-You’re not the only one benefitting from having IoT devices in your environment.
+But, we are not the only ones benefiting from having IoT devices in our environment.
 So are cybercriminals, threat actors, and anyone who wants to wreak technological havoc.
 They can also harvest the data coming across the IoT devices for nefarious purposes.

 The more devices become ubiquitous within an organization, the higher the risk.
 Securing IoT networks from attack is essential but is full of significant challenges.
 Many modern IoT devices lack the power and sophistication required to support traditional security measures.
 Individual sensors, for example, don’t have GUIs, making them even harder to secure.